aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. So our present experience is in an infinite regular rules/law/processes -based universe.

-1. Empirically and experientially we also see both regularity and a rule in the form "that follows this".
+1. Empirically and experientially, we also see discernible patterns and principles.

 ### Support for Indra's Net